 As you probably know, tumors are abnormal masses of tissue.
 They grow uncontrollably despite the body’s best efforts to destroy them.
 While some causes of tumors are unknown, others may be a result of exposure to cancer-causing agents or genetics.

 A vertebral column tumor can be either primary or secondary.
-A primary spinal tumor develops in the spinal cord or column.
+Primary spinal tumors originate in the spinal cord or column.
 In many cases, these tumors are benign–or not cancerous.
 These tumors don’t usually spread to other parts of the body.
 A secondary spinal tumor occurs when cancers from other parts of the body spread (or metastasize) to the spine.
 These malignant (cancer-filled) tumors often start in the lungs, breasts, or prostate.

 Doctors also classify spinal tumors based on their location.
 The 3 basic types of spinal tumors include: